-Hi all!
-This is Jamie from Crafty is Awesome.
-I am so happy to be able to share this quick little Spring Cleaning tutorial with you.
+It may still be winter, but it's never too early to start some Spring cleaning!
 This is an easy way to clean any of your tarnished silver jewelry.
 You probably even have all the supplies you need already at home.
+Let's get started!

 You will need: